razzius/fish-functions/README.md

 </h3>

-Return whether the give string has the given prefix.
+Return whether the given string has the given prefix.

 <h3 id="endswith">